Step 14 of a digital strategy: developing an e-marketing plan

-Your digital strategy’s email marketing allows you to build relationships with potential leads, current and past customers.
+Your digital strategy’s e-marketing plan allows you to build relationships with potential leads, current and past customers.
 It provides you with a platform to start a conversion with your audience in which news and ideas are exchanged and trust and authority are formed.

 Your email marketing strategy needs to be aligned with your overall digital strategy, business objectives and vision.
 Email is a great channel to increase conversions, understand motivations, continue a conversation and gain insight into your customer’s behaviour.